 Health.com delivers relevant information in clear, jargon-free language that puts health into context in peoples' lives.
 Through medical content, insights from experts and real people, and breaking news, we answer: how it happened, what it feels like, what you can do about it, and why it matters.

 MedicineNet is an online, healthcare media publishing company.
 They provide easy-to-read, in-depth, authoritative medical information for consumers via their robust, user-friendly, interactive website.

-Drugs.com is a popular, comprehensive and up-to-date source of drug information online, providing free, peer-reviewed, accurate and independent data on more than 24,000 prescription drugs, over-the-counter medicines & natural products.
+Drugs.com is a popular, comprehensive, and up-to-date source of drug information online, providing free, peer-reviewed, accurate, and independent data on more than 24,000 prescription drugs, over-the-counter medicines, and natural products.

 Mental Health America Founded in 1909, the nation's leading community-based nonprofit dedicated to addressing the needs of those living with mental illness and to promoting the overall mental health of all Americans.